Many Families Expected To Travel To Jersey Shore For July 4: 'I Gave Up Other Things Just To Make It To Ocean City'

 This is the first summer since the start of the pandemic with no widespread COVID-19 restrictions.

-Despite record-high gas prices, beachgoers and businesses estimated the crowds they’ve seen Friday appear to be similar to pre-pandemic levels.
+Despite record-high gas prices, beachgoers and businesses estimated the crowds they saw Friday appear to be similar to pre-pandemic levels.

 “I gave up other things just to make it to Ocean City.
 It was worth it,” Denise Rothenberg said.
 “Thank goodness everybody’s back to work, and everything looks a little bit more normal, and we’re grateful to be in the USA.”